Welcome to OSHA's Fall Prevention Campaign

 Since 2012, OSHA has partnered with the National Institute for Occupational Safety and Health and National Occupational Research Agenda (NORA) - Construction Sector on the Fall Prevention Campaign to raise awareness among workers and employers about common fall hazards in construction, and how falls from ladders, scaffolds and roofs can be prevented.

 PLAN ahead to get the job done safely

-When working from heights, such as ladders, scaffolds, and roofs, employers must plan projects to ensure that the job is done safely.
+When working from heights, employers must plan projects to ensure that the job is done safely.
 Begin by deciding how the job will be done, what tasks will be involved, and what safety equipment may be needed to complete each task.

 When estimating the cost of a job, employers should include safety equipment, and plan to have all the necessary equipment and tools available at the construction site.
 For example, in a roofing job, think about all of the different fall hazards, such as holes or skylights and leading edges, then plan and select fall protection suitable to that work, such as personal fall arrest systems (PFAS).

 Workers who are six feet or more above lower levels are at risk for serious injury or death if they should fall.
 To protect these workers, employers must provide fall protection and the right equipment for the job, including the right kinds of ladders, scaffolds, and safety gear.

 Use the right ladder or scaffold to get the job done safely.
 For roof work, if workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
 Make sure the PFAS fits, and regularly inspect it for safe use.

 Every worker should be trained on proper set-up and safe use of equipment they use on the job.
 Employers must train workers in recognizing hazards on the job.
 See educational materials and resources page for posters, factsheets, and other training materials.